 The Pediatric DEI curriculum aims to foster an environment of equality and inclusion for employees, trainees, patients, families and our surrounding communities.
 Climate surveys are conducted to assess the effectiveness of the curriculum program.

-A sample of grand rounds, retreats, and noon conferences:
+A sample of recent grand rounds and noon conference topics are included below:

 Community Service & Advocacy

-Building Blocks: Rush Scholars Program is a pipeline & mentorship program for underrepresented in medicine high school students from schools in the catchment area that Rush University Medical Center serves.
-The mission of Building Blocks: Rush Scholars Program is to provide an integrative curriculum of clinical immersion, personalized mentorship and community service to prepare underrepresented minorities for matriculation into graduate education and medicine.
+Building Blocks: RUSH Scholars Program is a pipeline & mentorship program for underrepresented in medicine high school students from schools in the catchment area that RUSH University Medical Center serves.
+The mission of Building Blocks: RUSH Scholars Program is to provide an integrative curriculum of clinical immersion, personalized mentorship and community service to prepare underrepresented minorities for matriculation into graduate education and medicine.
+Check out their Instagram here.

 Questions?